robak86/hardwired/packages/react/README.md

 describe('CounterButtons', () => {
   function setup(initialValue: number) {
     const cnt = container([
+      set(counterInitialValueDef, initialValue),
-      set(counterInitialValueDef, initialValue), // initialValue will be used instead of the
-      // original defined by counterInitialValueDef
+      // initialValue will be used instead of the original value defined by counterInitialValueDef ]);
-    ]);

     const result = render(